A New Chapter Begins

 Our friends at Union Congregational Church raised $12,000 in support of CUMAC’s Pathways to Work program and they have challenged our network to match that amount.
 There are just a few days left in the challenge.
 Won’t you help by making a donation?
 This week, every gift will go even further to support our community!

 The Community Closet Gets A New Look

 We would like to send a big CUMAC thank you to our wonderful friends at Rebuilding Together North Jersey and Sherwin Williams!
 Earlier this month, this incredible team spent two days painting our Community Closet and giving the space a much-needed makeover.
-The next phase of the project will be completed later this month when volunteers add uplifting messages to our walls.
-The volunteers will be painting words of inspiration like "You are beautiful", "Fabulous", and "Lovely" to help make the space more inviting for our visitors.
+For the second phase of the project, volunteers added uplifting messages to our walls.
+The volunteers painted words of inspiration like "You are beautiful", "Dream", and "Believe" to help make the space more inviting for our visitors.
 We are grateful!